Fulfillment of Abrahamic Promises

 The word here translated “strangers” is the Hebrew, ger, which means, a temporary inhabitant, a newcomer lacking inherited rights.
 The word translated “sojourners” is the Hebrew, toshab, which means, a resident alien.

-He was only allowing them to live in the land as tenants-at-will, meaning they could live in the land as long as they behaved and obeyed Him.
+He was only allowing them to live in the land as tenants-at-will, meaning they could live in the land as long as they lived according to the terms of the covenant or agreement.

 The Lord had warned Israel repeatedly, that if they failed to obey His voice and keep His commandments they would be ejected from the land.
 He actually uses language that is stronger than that.
 He told them that if they did not obey Him, and if they adopted the ways of those nations that lived in the land before them, the land itself would “vomit them out.”